timmcginley/41936/Assignments/D.md

   * Structural concept for the building.
   * Highlights of the structural disciplinary report.
   * The design / remidiation of the foundations.
-* Provide a brief summary of subject flexibility for structure, provide an example of how the structure was adapted to balance the needs of the team and the proect requirements.
 * **The structure chapter should also represent structure from the needs of the other disciplines.** It is not just a summary of the structural subject but literally how structure supports the rest of the building.
   * An example of a link is to Geo and Str resolved this, but there are many issues across the team to demonstrate structural interdisciplinary integration.
 This should really tell the story of the project and include the *for helen* element and how you have tried to integrate the design solution.